Loki-whan12/ipris/README.md

 ## Contact

-For any inquiries or issues, please reach out to [your email] 📧 or open an issue on GitHub.
+For any inquiries or issues, please reach out to maalugjonathan11@gmail.com 📧 or open an issue on GitHub.